lucasarruda12/abnt3/README.md

 - `<RIGHT ALT> + vowel` should input the acute accented version of that vowel
     - `RALT a` inputs `à`
 > [WARNING] And only that! you'll have to modify the code if you {need, like, want} the `RIGHT ALT` key.

-# BUILDING

-I use Android Studio.
-You can check out the original repository for better instructions.